 The Company has entered into employment contracts with each of its senior executives.
-Details of these contracts are set out in the Remuneration Report (on page 40 of the Annual Report).
+Details of these contracts are set out in the Remuneration Report contained in the Annual Report.

-Company secretary
+Company Secretary

-The Board has appointed Ms Daniella Pereira as Company Secretary.
+During the year, Ms Jennifer Neoh resigned as Acting Company Secretary on 8 March 2019.
+The Board appointed Ms Tamara Kayser as the interim Company Secretary from 8 March 2019 to 7 August 2019, and Ms Richa Puri was appointed to the role of Company Secretary from 8 August 2019.
 The Company Secretary is responsible for assisting the Chairman in developing and maintaining information systems and processes that are appropriate for the Board to fulfil its role and to achieve IPL's objectives.
 The Company Secretary is also responsible to the Board for ensuring that Board procedures and the Constitution are complied with.
 The Board appoints and removes the Company Secretary and the Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.